Rotunda Gallery call for proposals

 Since 1995, the Rotunda Gallery has promoted exhibits of a professional standard reflecting contemporary practice in the visual arts to build and promote the development of visual arts in our area.
 The program welcomes diverse viewpoints and media (painting, drawing, photography, printmaking, mixed media) supporting the principles of intellectual freedom while respecting the public nature of the location.

 The gallery is a unique exhibition space, with a curved, wooden hanging wall that includes a 48-foot picture rail.
-The wall has 48 inches of vertical hanging space above a wall-length bench where visitors can rest.
-The space is ideal for displaying two-dimensional artwork, hung using the existing suspended rod picture rail.
+The space is ideal for displaying two-dimensional artwork, medium to large in size, hung using the existing suspended rod picture rail.
 Each piece of artwork must work with this hanging system.
-We encourage artists to visit the gallery to familiarize themselves with the space and the hanging hardware or send us an email for more information.
+We encourage artists to visit the gallery to familiarize themselves with the space and the hanging hardware or send us an email for clarification prior to applying.

 The Rotunda Gallery is a member of the Ontario Association of Art Galleries.